 Finally, technology gives you the upper hand now.
 A document tracking platform like Slidebean Track will notify you when the prospect opened the proposal, and tell you how much time they spend on each slide, whether they shared the proposal inside their company, or if they even took the time to look through the whole deck.

-The following outline is the most used business proposal structure:
+The following outline is the most used business proposal template:

 This is a bragging section; in these slides, you'll want to do a quick summary of your company, when was it founded, what relevant clients have you worked with.